...

 If you find yourself served with divorce papers before you leave for work one day, you have a little option to proceed with the divorce.
 Supposing that your spouse brings a divorce on you and your family completely out of the blue, then it would probably appear that you have little option but to proceed with hiring an attorney and moving forward with the divorce.
 In this type of situation, you cannot adequately prepare, the small likelihood for the divorce.
 The best you can likely do is prepare as best you can and do what you can to protect your family and children.

-Otherwise, if no divorce has been filed and your spouse is not immediately moving towards getting a divorce, then you may be able to buy yourself some time before the case begins.
+If no divorce has been filed and your spouse is not actively pursuing one, you may have the opportunity to delay the case.
 First, I would look to whether or not counseling or therapy with a professional marriage counselor is a possibility.
 Many times I think people disregard the possibility of avoiding a divorce altogether as a means to decrease the cost of a divorce financially in your family.
 While your family may not be in a position to talk your way out of the problems in your marriage, I would explore it as a possibility, if nothing else.

 While you are going through divorce counseling, you can choose to take the opportunity to consider your life after the divorce.
 This does not mean that you necessarily have to hedge your bets, so to speak, but it does mean that you can put some degree of preparation in place for a possible divorce.
-This may mean putting some money aside in the bank to be used for future counseling or even to pay for an attorney in the filing fees of a divorce.
+This could involve setting aside money in the bank for future counseling or to cover attorney fees and divorce filing costs.

 Learning to save money is never a bad thing period you may find that learning to save money could help you solve some financial problems that you are experiencing in your marriage and could lead you more readily towards reconciliation with your spouse, especially if the problems in your marriage are based on is she’s related to finances or even financial infidelity.
 Again, you know your family circumstances much better than I do.
 But if you think that counseling or therapy could help you solve the major issues in your relationship, you should explore that with as much energy as you can.